itsyourbedtime/orca/README.md

 If you're a developer interested in contributing features or fixes, checkout the [contributing](./CONTRIBUTING.md) documentation.

-There are 2 main branches used for maintaining quality of experieece.
+There are 2 main branches used for maintaining quality of experience.

-- [Primary](https://github.com/frederickk/orca/tree/primary) is the stable branch and also the branch thatis pulled in by users through [Maiden](https://monome.org/docs/norns/maiden/).
+- [Primary](https://github.com/frederickk/orca/tree/primary) is the stable branch and also the branch that is pulled into the master branch referenced by [Maiden](https://monome.org/docs/norns/maiden/).
 - [Dev](https://github.com/frederickk/orca/tree/dev) is the "bleeding edge" branch and should only be used by those that are helping debug, contributing, or those that like to live dangerously.

 ```bash